RBB affair: Schlesinger financed vacation trips with contribution money-breakinglatest.news-Breaking Latest News

 Patricia Schlesinger is on the road again.
 After the Rundfunk Berlin-Brandenburg (RBB) fired its director without notice last August, she is now traveling around the world in a completely new role.
 Apparently an exciting thing: In order to share Schlesinger’s new professional happiness with the Republic, her media lawyer did not want to wait for the publication of this article.
 A few hours after we sent him relevant questions, he announced to the German Press Agency: “She works for an international company.”
 He did not want to give the name of the company and Schlesinger’s position.

-From this, the Schlesinger camp kneaded really good news for the contributors.
-Reason: Parts of Schlesinger’s new income would be offset against her RBB company pension, according to her lawyer.
+The Schlesinger camp kneaded it into really good news for the contributors.
+Reason: parts of her new income would be offset against her RBB company pension, according to her lawyer.
 But he didn’t want to reveal what that means exactly.
 A look at the contract of the ex-director helps.
 There it says: Only income of more than 90 percent of the net amount of your most recently agreed total remuneration must be offset against Schlesinger’s company pension (around 18,400 euros per month).
 With a theoretical total net remuneration of 200,000 euros in her last RBB year, she should earn 180,000 euros each year after she retires without deductions.
 According to this, Schlesinger could increase her total income to more than 300,000 euros when she retires through consulting jobs.

 Patricia Schlesinger, the director of a regional broadcaster, got around a lot in the world